selfup/smache/README.md

 You can see anywhere from 75k to 115k req/s

+This can mostly be attributed to nginx activity logs on the same machine.

+Smache only logs warnings/errors.

 ## Purpose

 High frequency short term cache storage.
 If this does not fit your bill there are caveats!